Scott County, Kansas: Laws

 Although the Kansas Constitution was amended in 1986 to allow the sale of alcoholic liquor by the individual drink with the approval of voters, Scott County has remained a prohibition, or "dry", county, with 3.2% cereal-malt beverages available in grocery stores.

 Education

 Unified school districts

+There are two school districts that have territory in the county.
+Scott County USD 466 has almost all of the land, while one small piece is in Healy Public Schools USD 468.